Self-Paced Informed Birth Course

 My name is Jaz Wilson, I love talking about all things pregnancy and birth and have been working in the birth field since 2015 when I attended my first Doula training with DONA International.
-I am a ProDoula Certified Childbirth Educator (PDCCE), Certified Birth and Bereavement Doula (SBD), and nursing student in my second year of a Bachelor of Science in Nursing program.
+I am a ProDoula Certified Childbirth Educator (PDCCE) and Certified Birth and Bereavement Doula (SBD).
+I am also a nursing student in my third year of a Bachelor of Science in Nursing program. and am working towards the Perinatal Nursing Specialty through BCIT.
 I also participated in a week-long Midwife Assistant training at the Farm Midwifery center in Tennessee.
 This background has given me an appreciation for births in all settings, knowing that the most important thing is that you give birth where you feel safe!

 To learn more about me and my qualifications,